 Non-current assets or a disposal group as well as assets and liabilities related to discontinued operations are classified as held for sale if its carrying amount will be recovered mainly through a sale transaction rather than through continuing use.
 Non-current assets held for sale as well as assets classified as held for sale that relate to a discontinued operation are measured at the lower of their carrying amount and fair value less costs to sell.
 Depreciation on these assets ceases on classification as held for sale.

-The IFRS 9 - standard taken into use during the financial year had no significant impact.
-The new standard changed the classification of the financial instruments.
-In addtion, the Group has taken into use a new model for the expected credit losses.
-The new model had no impact on the opening balances of 1.1.2018.
-The Group´s financial assets are classified in the following two categories: financial assets at fair value through profit or loss held for trading as well as financial assets recognised at amortized cost.
+In accordance with IFRS 9 Tecnotre's financial assets are classified in the following two categories: financial assets at fair value through profit or loss held for trading as well as financial assets recognised at amortized cost.
 Financial assets are classified when originally acquired based on their purpose of use.
 All purchases and sales of financial assets are recognised on the transaction date.
 Recognition of financial assets takes place when the Group has lost the contractual right to cash flows or when it has substantially transferred the risks and rewards outside the Group.

 The financial assets at fair value through profit and loss comprise assets held for trading that in the Tecnotree Group include the positive fair value of the currency derivatives and interest rate swaps.